 | Post-op medications | $100 to $300 | Included |

 US pricing reflects higher surgeon salaries, clinic overhead, malpractice insurance, and regulatory compliance costs.
-Turkish pricing benefits from lower labor costs, favorable exchange rates, and massive patient volume that spreads fixed costs across thousands of annual procedures.
+Turkish pricing often benefits from lower labor costs, favorable exchange rates, package-based pricing, and high international patient volume.

 Total Cost by Graft Count